Liquorice, Glycyrrhiza glabra, sweet root

 Useful Parts of the Plant: Leaves, roots

-Licorice is a perennial shrub, native to Asia and Southern parts of Europe.
-Today, it is cultivated in most parts of the world for its excellent medicinal properties.
-The licorice plant grows up to a height of nearly 1 to 1.5 meters.
+Licorice is a perennial shrub.
+It is native to Asia and Southern parts of Europe.
+Today, it is cultivated in most parts of the world owing to its excellent medicinal properties.
+The plant grows up to a height of nearly 1 to 1.5 meters.
 Its leaves are small, and they resemble those of a tamarind tree.
 The licorice plant bears purple or whitish blue flowers, which are usually 1 to 1.2 cm long.
 Its roots are sweet in a taste and have a specific pleasant flavor.
-Licorice roots are long and round, which grow horizontally below the ground.
+Licorice roots are long and round and grow horizontally below the ground.
 These roots look like pieces of fibrous wood, which are brown from outside and deep yellow inside.

 Nutritional Information and Properties of Licorice

 In addition to its main constituent namely glycyzzhizin, other constituents of licorice root are amino acids, several amines, polysaccharide sterol known as B-sitosterol, choline, and betaine.
-These constituents greatly contribute to its unique medicinal values.
+These constituents contribute to its unique medicinal values.
 Licorice also contains a number of other nutrients such as iron, calcium, magnesium, and vitamin B complex.
-It is also rich in antioxidants such as zinc, selenium, beta-carotene, and several phytochemicals.
+It also has important antioxidants such as zinc, selenium, beta-carotene, and several phytochemicals.
 The licorice plant root contains a unique chemical compound known as glycyzzhizin.
 This compound is responsible for its sweet taste and the unique flavor.
-Licorice has been used since ancient times for its medicinal and culinary properties.
-It has been widely used in confectioneries and for flavoring several food recipes.
+Licorice has been in use since the ancient times because of its medicinal and culinary properties.
+It has been widely used in confectionary and for flavoring various recipes.

 Health Benefits and Therapeutic Uses